 What form(s) does this medication come in?

-Each brown, elliptical, scored, coated tablet debossed with "QP" and "5" on either side of the score on one side and "P" on the other side contains 5 mg quinapril as quinapril hydrochloride.
+Each brown, elliptical, scored, coated tablet debossed with "QP" and "5" on either side of the score on one side and "P" on the other side contains 5 mg of quinapril as quinapril hydrochloride.
 Nonmedicinal ingredients: crospovidone, gelatin powder, iron oxide red, iron oxide yellow, lactose, polyethylene glycol, magnesium carbonate, magnesium stearate, polyvinyl alcohol, titanium dioxide.

-Each brown, triangular, coated tablet debossed with "QP" on one side and "10" on the other side contains 10 mg quinapril as quinapril hydrochloride.
+Each brown, triangular, coated tablet debossed with "QP" on one side and "10" on the other side contains 10 mg of quinapril as quinapril hydrochloride.
 Nonmedicinal ingredients: crospovidone, gelatin powder, iron oxide red, iron oxide yellow, lactose, polyethylene glycol, magnesium carbonate, magnesium stearate, polyvinyl alcohol, titanium dioxide.

-Each brown, round, coated tablet debossed with "QP" on one side and "20" on the other side contains 20 mg quinapril as quinapril hydrochloride.
+Each brown, round, coated tablet debossed with "QP" on one side and "20" on the other side contains 20 mg of quinapril as quinapril hydrochloride.
 Nonmedicinal ingredients: crospovidone, gelatin powder, iron oxide red, iron oxide yellow, lactose, polyethylene glycol, magnesium carbonate, magnesium stearate, polyvinyl alcohol, titanium dioxide.

-Each brown, elliptical, coated tablet debossed with "QP" on one side and "40" on the other side contains 40 mg quinapril as quinapril hydrochloride.
+Each brown, elliptical, coated tablet debossed with "QP" on one side and "40" on the other side contains 40 mg of quinapril as quinapril hydrochloride.
 Nonmedicinal ingredients: crospovidone, gelatin powder, iron oxide red, iron oxide yellow, lactose, polyethylene glycol, magnesium carbonate, magnesium stearate, polyvinyl alcohol, titanium dioxide.